Alex Watkins

 Alex Watkins (born July 17, 1989) is an American former football defensive lineman.
 He was a member of the Calgary Stampeders, Tennessee Titans and played college football at Alabama.

-Early years
+Early life

 Watkins played high school football at Haywood High School in Brownsville, Tennessee.
 He committed to play for Alabama as part of Nick Saban's first recruiting class as head coach of the Crimson Tide in January 2007.